 Curriculum and Learning

 Wye River Upper School is a college preparatory program, accredited by the Association of Independent Maryland and D.C.
-Schools (AIMS) and the Middle States Association Commissions on Elementary and Secondary Schools (MSA-CESS); and approved by the Maryland State Department of Education leading to a Maryland High School Diploma.
+Schools (AIMS) and the Middle States Association Commissions on Elementary and Secondary Schools (MSA-CESS); graduates receive a Wye River Upper School diploma as approved by the Maryland State Department of Education.

 Wye River offers a challenging curriculum designed to meet the needs of bright students who learn differently.
 The key to success for these students is preparing them for successful scholarship opportunities and vocations beyond high school.